joanseg/The-Positioning-Manual/chapters/07-Superficial-vs-Deep-Specialization.md

 Generally, superficial specialization means changing your marketing message to focus on business outcomes or the needs of a specific market vertical or specific type of buyer rather than technical inputs.
 This change will trickle down into how you talk to clients as well.

-You'll still have room to talk about technical inputs, but those get pushed down to the level of a supporting detail in your message.
+You'll still have room to talk about technical inputs (your skill, your process, etc.), but those get pushed down to the level of a supporting detail in your message.
 At the headline level, your message becomes one that's focused on business problems and outcomes, contextualized within a particular vertical market or horizontal problem or audience of buyers.

 Superficial specialization might also mean specializing a marketing funnel so it speaks more specifically to a vertical or problem domain.
 You might have multiple "micro funnels" in place, each with a different flavor of specialization.
 I worked with a client who used this approach to experimentally identify where he could find the strongest interest in his DevOps consulting services.
 When he got lukewarm interest in a campaign specialized in migrating away from Heroku but got \~80% open rates on a campaign focused on Kubernetes, it became pretty clear where he could more easily gain attention for his work.
 Building these two micro-funnels required work, but less work and investment than a "blind pivot" would require.